lowRISC/opentitan/hw/ip/aes/doc/_index.md

    Then follows the initial key.
    Each key register must be written at least once.
    The order in which the registers are written does not matter.
-1. _The processor provides the initialization vector (IV) or initial counter value to the four IV registers via TL-UL bus interface in CBC or CTR mode, respectively.
+1. _The processor provides the initialization vector (IV) or initial counter value to the four IV registers via TL-UL bus interface in CBC, CFB and OFB modes, or CTR mode, respectively.
    Each IV register must be written at least once.
    The order in which the registers are written does not matter.
    Note that while operating, the AES unit automatically updates the IV registers after having consumed the current IV value.